volmalites/rest-api-sql-v3/README.md

 # serve with hot reload at localhost:5000
 npm start

-Res API project with built in authentication, database integration with sequelize ORM
+Database integration with sequelize ORM, rest API project with built in authentication

 ## Authors